-#2 Updated by coatman - over 12 years ago
+#2 Updated by coatman - almost 16 years ago

 QGIS, version 0.10.0-Io revision 8376, compiled for Mac OS X, downloaded from the official QGIS web site, does not properly display JPEG2000 images.
 Some images are displayed with all black pixels.
 For most JPEG2000 images, the columns near the right edge and the rows near the bottom edge are improperly displayed.

 My web site visually shows these problems, and offers small sample .jp2 files, available for downloading for free, that can be used to demonstrate the problem.

 #3 Updated by ersts - over 15 years ago

 I cannot reproduce these issues on linux(ubuntu 8.04) with QGIS r>8376, GDAL 1.4 or 1.5 and Jasper 1.9

 I can reproduce these problems on both Windows and MacOSX with the most recent versions of GDAL and Jasper.